Apple's Tim Cook hints at TV ambitions

 In the early days of Apple TV, the company positioned its streaming media box as a "hobby."
 But it's a hobby no more.
 Apple doesn't break out sales of Apple TV, but Cook noted revenue and unit sales increased by "very, very strong double digits" in the third quarter that ended June 30.
 Later this year, Charter Communications will begin offering Apple's 4K TV to its subscribers.

-Apple, Netflix and others have been benefiting from cord cutting, the move by consumers to ditch their traditional cable subscriptions in favor of smaller streaming bundles.
+Apple, Netflix and others have benefited from cord cutting, consumers ditching their traditional cable subscriptions in favor of smaller streaming bundles.
 On-demand TV services like Netflix, Amazon Prime and Hulu offer thousands of videos to stream on-demand, while services like Sling TV, DirecTV Now and YouTube let you watch live TV over the internet.
 Increasingly, it's Apple TVs, Roku boxes and Chromecasts being used to view that content.

 "And so we're really happy to be working on something, we're just not ready to talk about it in depth today," he added.

 Also on Tuesday, Apple reported better-than-expected fiscal third-quarter results.
 It also projected its fourth-quarter revenue to grow more than Wall Street anticipated, indicating a strong iPhone launch, likely in September.
-It also said its services business revenue great 31 percent for the second quarter in a row.
+It also said its services business revenue posted a 31 percent rise for the second quarter in a row.

 'Hello, humans': Googlecord cutting's Duplex could make Assistant the most lifelike AI yet.